-NEOTOKYO° was a free Source-Engine total conversion: a standalone modification for Half-Life 2, which turned it into a team-versus-team tactical combat simulator.
+NEOTOKYO° was a free Source-Engine total conversion: a standalone modification for Half-Life 2, which turned it into a team-versus-team tactical combat simulator, a Counter-Strike-like tactical shooter with sci-fi elements, heavily inspired by Ghost In The Shell

 Originally developed as an Unreal Tournament 2004 mod by a team of volunteers (including designers from WETA Workshop, and multimedia artist PU5HB4K), the team would spend a few years migrating their work to Source so it could be enjoyed by more players.
-I wrote the manual for it.
+I found the game during early Source betas, and wrote a manual for it, which unintentionally kickstarted my career as a tech writer.

-I noticed how much time was spent trying to onboard new players.
+I noticed how much time was spent trying to onboard new players, who were often unprepared for the pace and finality of the game's firefights.
 I wanted to see it reach a wider audience, and I found myself explaining the game's subtler mechanics over and over.
 So I decided to write a guide.

 This was my first technical writing project, and it put all my skills to use and sparked something I hadn't expected.